ronrothjr/The-Threads-of-Becoming/README.md

 **In Community:**

-* The congregation is not a thing but an event continuously recreated
+* The group is not a thing but an event continuously recreated
 * Each gathering is both continuation and new creation
 * Conflict is information about what wants to emerge
 * Change happens through invitation, not force